 Captain Jack Sparrow gets one on his cheekbone in time for the fourth Pirates of the Caribbean movie, though we never get an explanation as to how he got it.

 In the latter books of The Dark Tower, Callahan has a cross-shaped scar.
 It was a memento from two would-be killers, who had tried to carve a swastika into his forehead, but were interrupted.

 Redeemed Ulic Qel-Droma, from the Tales of the Jedi series, has this scar on his forehead.

-Ripred from Gregor the Overlander gets this type of scar near the end of the fifth book from himself, so he could fill the role of the a person from one of Sandwich's prophecies.
+Ripred gets this type of scar near the end of Gregor and the Code of Claw from himself, so he could fill the role of the a person from one of Sandwich's prophecies.